Nigeria: Nnamdi Kanu Waives Defence in Terrorism Trial, Judge Cautions

 It is the first major legal decision Mr Kanu has taken in the terrorism trial since taking over his own defence after suddenly sacking his lawyers last Thursday.

-Biafra agitator Nnamdi Kanu has waived his right to enter defence in his terrorism trial at the Federal High Court in Abuja.
+Biafra agitator Nnamdi Kanu on Monday said he would not enter a defence in his terrorism trial at the Federal High Court in Abuja, insisting that there were no valid charges against him.

-Mr Kanu announced this decision at the resumed hearing in the case on Monday scheduled for him to open his defence.
+Mr Kanu announced this decision at the resumed hearing in the case on Monday, fixed for him to open his defence.

 The leader of the proscribed Indigenous People of Biafra (IPOB) told the judge, James Omotosho, that he had reviewed the case of the prosecution and found it was not worth defending.